Procedure for Payment of Student Fees

-- Upon receipt of the official award documentation, the Office of Sponsored Research and Programs will notify the Accountant responsible for the sponsored project.
+- Upon receipt of the official award documentation, the Office of Research Administration will notify the Accountant responsible for the sponsored project.
 A copy of the Award Notice will be sent to the Director of Financial Aid.
 A copy also will be sent to the Director of Registration Services for the College of Continuing Education and the Extended University (CE).
 Financial Services will notify the Project Director of the account number assigned to the sponsored project.

 - The Project Director will assemble a list of the names and student identification numbers (normally social security numbers) of students who will be eligible for fee coverage under the sponsored project, the course(s) for which these funds are to be used, and the grant account number.
 Also to be specified is the amount of funds that are to be allocated to the student either from the grant account funds or to be waived by the University as a part of the matching fund commitments.
 The funds to be used for this purpose must be explicitly described in the approved budget for the sponsored project.
-This information is to be submitted as a memorandum (see template) to the Director of Financial Aid with copies to the Director of Registration Services, the Senior Accountant for Grants and Contracts, and the Office of Sponsored Research and Programs.
+This information is to be submitted as a memorandum (see template) to the Director of Financial Aid with copies to the Director of Registration Services, the Senior Accountant for Grants and Contracts, and the Office of Research Administration.
 The deadline for submission is two weeks in advance of when payment to the students' account is expected.
 This step is to be repeated for each semester that students will be receiving course and student services fees' assistance through a sponsored project.

 - This information on students eligible for fee remission will be used by Financial Aid to ensure that the appropriate account number is charged for the fees and that the correct dollar amounts are being credited to each student's account.